 There comes a time in almost every architectural project when budgets have to be re-evaluated.
 The process of budget alignment, known as value engineering, tends to hit “optional” items first, a category that frequently includes audiovisual (AV) technology.
 So how can an architect or owner make smart decisions about how to reduce the cost of AV … Read more

-No matter how much money you invest in a videoconferencing system, you’ll inevitably be disappointed in the experience if your conference room acoustics are bad.
+No matter how much money you invest in conference room technology, you’ll inevitably be disappointed in the experience if your conference room acoustics are bad.
 Conference room acoustics are frequently a challenge because these environments tend to be full of hard surfaces: gypsum board walls, glass, tables, screens.
 All of these elements create what is referred to … Read more